 One of the perks of being a Research and Development chef is doing tastings at other restaurants.
 When I was apart of the R&D team several years ago, my fellow colleague and I would occasionally visit other eateries for inspiration.
 On one of our trips, we wanted to try Susan Feniger’s The Street, located in Hollywood, CA. Unfortunately, they close during the lunch and dinner shift so I was unable to sample her food.
-About an year later, I finally made it over there and was able to taste her famous kaya toast with egg dish.
+About a year later, I finally made it over there and was able to taste her famous kaya toast with an egg.

 This dish is the one that everyone goes to The Street for.
 It’s been a while since I had the kaya toast, but I still think about it once in a while.
-I just learned that the restaurant is now closed, but much to my luck, I found her recipe online!
-Now I can prepare her famous kaya toast without leaving my kitchen!
+I just learned that the restaurant is now closed, so I have no other choice than to prepare the kaya toast myself.
+Here is my recreation of the delicious snack.

 **Helpful tips and common mistakes